OpenDDS/OpenDDS/docs/internal/github_actions.rst

 job, which runs the appropriate tests for the associated OpenDDS configuration.

 Certain builds do not follow this 3 step model.
-Safety builds are done in one step due to the cross-compile nature causing problems.
+Safety Profile builds are done in one step due to the cross-compile nature causing problems.
 Static and Release builds have a large footprint and therefore cannot fit the entire test suite onto a Github Actions runner.
-As a result, they instead build tests during the test step, and run different groups of tests in individual jobs.
-These individual test groups are prefixed by *compiler_* which runs the tests/DCPS/Compiler tests, *unit_* which runs the unit tests located in tests/DCPS/UnitTest and tests/unit-tests, and *messenger_* which runs the tests in tests/DCPS/Messenger and tests/DCPS/C++11/Messenger.
+As a result, they only build and run a subset of the tests in their final jobs, but then have multiple final jobs to increase test coverage.
+These jobs are prefixed by: *compiler_* which runs the tests/DCPS/Compiler tests, *unit_* which runs the unit tests located in tests/DCPS/UnitTest and tests/unit-tests, and *messenger_* which runs the tests in tests/DCPS/Messenger and tests/DCPS/C++11/Messenger.

-In addition to these builds, there are some builds which will not run the test suite, in an effort to shorten the runtime of the continuous integration.
+In addition to these builds, there are some builds which will not run the test suite in an effort to shorten the runtime of the continuous integration.
 An exception to this is that all builds which are not safety, and have ownership profile enabled, will run the tests/cmake tests.
 Test runs which only contain CMake tests are prefixed by *cmake_*.